-Australian Government departments and agencies are guided by the Australian Public Service (APS) Values.
-The APS Values require agencies to provide high-quality, professional support to the government on the basis that support is free from political bias and political influence.
-This includes maintaining its impartial, apolitical, professional nature while maintaining websites.
+Australian Public Service (APS) values say that agencies must provide high-quality, professional support to the government on the basis that support is free from political bias and political influence.
+This includes maintaining the APS’s impartial, apolitical and professional nature while maintaining websites.

 Legislative requirement: APS employees and agency heads have related responsibilities for the control and management of public property and the expenditure of public funds, as set out in the Public Governance, Performance and Accountability Act 2013.

 There are 3 types of website that Australian Government agencies need to be aware of: